Social Media & Branding for Artists and Designers

 There are no refunds after the registration deadline for these workshops.
 Cancellations must be received in writing by the registration deadline for the workshop.

 Molly Akin is a photographer and communications professional.
 Molly has taught computer workshops to students of all ages and skill levels.
 She is an instructor at Cambridge Community Television and as a guest lecturer has taught professional practice workshops for the Fine Arts program at The New England School of Art & Design.
-Molly was previously on staff at the School of Art & Design for 7 years, and currently serves as the Director of Marketing & PR at the Cambridge Arts Council.
+Molly was previously on staff at the School of Art & Design for seven years, and currently serves as the Director of Marketing & PR at the Cambridge Arts Council.